-Exposure to the risks under the Policy Reverse Mortgage Programme that upon the occurrence of a maturity event, the money paid under the life insurance policy assigned as the collateral of a loan is insufficient to cover the outstanding loan balance and the associated expenses.
+- Business Overview - Policy Reverse Mortgage Programme").
+The insurance cover is provided by the HKMCI for the purpose of covering shortfalls incurred by the participating lenders in the event that upon the occurrence of a maturity event, the money paid under the life insurance policy assigned as the collateral of a loan is insufficient to cover the outstanding loan balance and the associated expenses.
 The HKMCI has adopted a prudent set of actuarial assumptions regarding mortality rates, interest rates and fulfilment ratios of life insurance policies to model the payout amount to borrowers, however, neither the Issuer nor the HKMCI can offer assurance as to the effectiveness and accuracy of such assumptions, or that the insurance companies of the life insurance policies will not default on their claim payment obligations.